-Updated April 17 – The Centers for Disease Control and Prevention reports that more than 129 million people across the United States have had one or both shots of a COVID-19 vaccine as of Saturday.
-As the vaccination program to control the coronavirus continues, U.S. health agencies are closely monitoring any adverse effects.
+Updated Sept.
+19 – The Centers for Disease Control and Prevention reports that almost 181 million people across the United States have had both shots of a COVID-19 mRNA vaccine as of Sept.
+18. As the vaccination program to control the coronavirus continues, U.S. health agencies are closely monitoring any adverse effects.

 In the allergy community, safety questions about the Pfizer-BioNTech and Moderna messenger RNA vaccines have arisen because of a small number of cases of severe reactions.
 A CDC detailed review of reported cases of anaphylaxis, published Feb.
 12, offers reassurance that such reactions are uncommon.
-There were only 66 cases of anaphylaxis among 17.5 million doses of the two vaccines that were administered between Dec.
-14 and Jan.
-18.
+It found only 66 cases of anaphylaxis among 17.5 million doses of the two vaccines administered.

 Forty-seven of the anaphylactic reactions were to the Pfizer-BioNTech vaccine, or 4.7 cases for every 1 million people who got that shot.
 With Moderna, the CDC study authors said there were 19 confirmed reports of anaphylaxis, or 2.5 cases for every 1 million people.
 The review, published in the journal JAMA, says the CDC’s continuing safety monitoring confirms “that anaphylaxis following vaccination is a rare event.”

 As we discuss in a separate news report here, the majority of those few cases involved women and those with allergy histories.